Sometimes, managing an Instagram account can seem like a lot, right?

 It can be part of the marketing strategy of furniture brands too.
 Just like West Elm’s “10 best living rooms” Guide, a post about a customer’s sofa arrangement you shared two years ago can be part of a that people can find easily without scrolling through hundreds of posts.

 Ready to get the most out of Instagram Guides for your business?
-Review these best practices and incorporate them into your Instagram growth strategy!
+Review these best practices and incorporate them into your Instagram content calendar!

 1. Make it findable using stories and highlights